Chair, 2014-15: Brian Borovsky, surface physics and friction

 298 Independent Study

 This course is an analytical and computational study of Newtonian mechanics, including the harmonic oscillator, central force motion, non-linear oscillators, chaos, and an introduction to the Lagrangian formulation.
 Students use computers extensively.
-Prerequisites: Physics 232 and Mathematics 230.
+Prerequisites: PHYS 232 and MATH 230.
 Offered annually in the fall semester.

 This course utilizes integral and vector calculus in a thorough and analytic examination of classical electromagnetic theory and the physical laws on which it is based.
 Topics include electric and magnetic fields, macroscopic interaction of electromagnetism with matter, and the propagation of electromagnetic waves in various media.
-Concurrent registration in a 0.25-course lab (Physics 385) is required.
-Prerequisites: Physics 232 and Mathematics 226 and 230.
+Prerequisites: PHYS 232 and MATH 230 and either MATH 226 or MATH 330 or similar course upon approval of the department chair; concurrent registration in PHYS 385 is required.
 Offered annually in the spring semester.

 Students investigate Quantum Theory, in which a particle's behavior is described through a statistically-interpreted wave function rather than through the concepts of Newtonian mechanics.
 Topics include an examination of the conceptual framework of Quantum Mechanics, solution of the Schrodinger Equation for systems such as the harmonic oscillator and the hydrogen atom, and approximation methods for treating more complex systems and the interaction of radiation with matter.
-Prerequisites: Physics 244 and 374, Mathematics 226, and concurrent registration in Physics 386.
+Prerequisites: PHYS 244 and PHYS 374, MATH 226, and concurrent registration in PHYS 386.
 Offered annually in the fall semester.

 385, 386 Advanced Physics Laboratory (0.25)